 - limit your consumption of alcohol and caffeine

-- avoid using tobacco and illegal drugs
+- avoid using tobacco and drugs

+If you suspect your night sweats are related to an infection or other illness, get prompt medical attention.
 Ask your doctor for more information about your specific condition, treatment options, and strategies to prevent night sweats.

 Night sweats can be uncomfortable and disrupt your sleep.
 In most cases, they’re not a cause for serious concern.
 But sometimes, they may be caused by an underlying condition that requires treatment.